 If you’re from Australia, there’s a chance you may automatically try to jump into the driver’s seat or freak out when they start driving on the right-hand side of the road.

 While I was in Boracay I saw so many local police, tourist police and hired security, it’s not even funny.
 You’ll find security posted outside restaurants and cafes, hotels and just hanging around on the beach.
 They’re extremely polite and helpful, so don’t be afraid to ask for help if you’re lost or just need help for another reason.

 11. Filipino people are amazing hosts and entertainers

-From the staff welcoming you at the hotel, through to the local tour operators and even the locals you meet on the streets, the service in the Philippines is fantastic!
-You’ll always be met with a big smile and a friendly, welcoming, ‘Hello.’
-I found the service at hotels and restaurants was amazing, the person taking the order is always so attentive and never gets frustrated, even if you change your order 5 times!
-Not only this, but there are so many talented performers.
+From the staff welcoming you at the hotel to the local tour operators and even the locals you meet on the streets, the service in the Philippines is fantastic!
+You’ll always be met with a big smile and a friendly, welcoming, ‘hello.’
+I found the service at hotels and restaurants amazing, the person taking the order is always so attentive and never gets frustrated, even if you change your order 5 times!
+Plus, there are so many talented performers.
 It seems to be a natural gift for many Filipino people to be fantastic singers, dancers and performers.

 12. Pasalubong is important

 Pasalubong is the act of gift-giving after a holiday, so it’s bringing back souvenirs for loved ones.
 You’ll see lots of little shops selling souvenirs, which isn’t shocking if you’re in a tourist area, but it’s kind of cool to appreciate the other reasons behind why they may be set up and selling these little gifts; as a way for you to show your friends and family you care.

 13. Look for toilet paper before going into the loo